linera-io/linera-protocol/roadmap/src/merits.md

     - We are intentionally not following the single-threaded execution model of smart contracts.

-    - We can still host arbitrary computation during execution (just with a visibility limited to the current account/subchain)
+    - We can still host arbitrary computation during execution (just with a visibility limited to the current chain)

     - User<->validator interations do not need to run deterministic code (e.g. user-defined oracles possible).